fbpx

 The Roman Ruins that called to us

 What drew us there was the Roman arena.
-It is the 6th largest Roman amphitheater globally and the only one with a fully intact circular wall.
-Built-in the 1st century A.D., it is amazingly preserved and a pleasure to explore.
+It is the 6th largest Roman Amphitheater globally and the only one with a fully intact circular wall.
+Built in the 1st century A.D., it is amazingly preserved and a pleasure to explore.

 Imagine this: Rome Coliseum without all the crazy lines or packed with people.
 It is smaller but, in many ways, just as spectacular, and it is on the Adriatic Sea to boot.